Now that we’ve transitioned into sweater weather, it’s time to add that last layer to bring your outfit together: the cardigan.

 The Belted Cardigan

 The belted cardigan is an old-school style that’s been shot forward into the 21st century thanks to clean silhouettes and luxurious construction.
-With a slightly longer cut, it functions more as a blazer or jacket than a cardigan — wear yours with a scarf in place of a topcoat, and keep it handy to layer with after a long fall or winter day.
+With a slightly longer cut, it functions more as a blazer or jacket than a cardigan — wear yours with a scarf in place of a topcoat and keep it handy to layer with for a long fall or winter day.